Guide, Reviewed 1 May 2026

-How to Pass Your Driving Test in Nottingham
+Pass Your Driving Test in Nottingham (50% Pass, 2026)

-#Nottingham in the East Midlands context
+Nottingham in the East Midlands context

 The wider East Midlands tends to produce slightly higher pass rates than the urban North or the South East, mostly because the routes mix suburban driving with smaller-town characteristics rather than the dense urban patterns of London or Manchester.
 The England region overview puts Nottingham into the wider national context.

-#Centres in and around Nottingham
+Centres in and around Nottingham

 The main car test centre serving Nottingham is Nottingham Chilwell, located in the south-western suburbs.
 It is the busier of the two main centres and draws from across central and west Nottingham.
 The other significant centre is Nottingham Colwick, in the eastern suburbs near the racecourse.
 Both are within easy reach of central Nottingham.
 Nearby centres at Loughborough, Mansfield and Derby are sometimes used by Nottingham learners.
-Full breakdown is on the Nottingham city page.
+Full breakdown is on the England region page.

 Chilwell routes typically include a mix of suburban driving through Beeston, Chilwell and Wollaton, with likely sections on the A52 (the Brian Clough Way) and the ring road.
 Colwick routes lean towards the eastern suburbs and the routes around Carlton and Mapperley, with possibly a section on the A612 or the eastern ring road.
 Both centres include some fast A-road driving and a likely set of multi-lane roundabouts.

-#What the Nottingham routes demand
+What the Nottingham routes demand

 Nottingham routes have several distinctive features that catch learners out.
 The two universities (Nottingham and Trent) have a major effect on traffic patterns during term time, with significant cycle and pedestrian volume around the city centre and the Beeston area.
 The NET tram network runs through Chilwell and into the city centre, adding a layer of complexity that Manchester and Sheffield learners will recognise.

-- NET tram crossings: the lines run through Chilwell, Beeston and into the city centre, with several places where the test routes cross or run alongside the tracks
+• NET tram crossings: the lines run through Chilwell, Beeston and into the city centre, with several places where the test routes cross or run alongside the tracks

-- A52 (Brian Clough Way): dual carriageway driving at speed with multiple junctions
+• A52 (Brian Clough Way): dual carriageway driving at speed with multiple junctions

-- Ring road roundabouts: the Nottingham ring road has several large multi-lane roundabouts with their own quirks
+• Ring road roundabouts: the Nottingham ring road has several large multi-lane roundabouts with their own quirks

-- Bus lanes along Mansfield Road, Derby Road and the Maid Marian Way
+• Bus lanes along Mansfield Road, Derby Road and the Maid Marian Way

-- University traffic: significant cyclist and pedestrian volume around the Jubilee and University Park campuses during term
+• University traffic: significant cyclist and pedestrian volume around the Jubilee and University Park campuses during term

-- Tight residential streets in Beeston and West Bridgford with on-street parking on both sides
+• Tight residential streets in Beeston and West Bridgford with on-street parking on both sides

 The NET tram is the most distinctive local feature and the one most often missed by learners who have not practised in the area.
 The lines run in dedicated reservations in some places and shared with traffic in others, with the rules varying by location.
 Treat the rails like cycle infrastructure: never stop on them, give way when required, and position the car carefully.

-#Pass rates and how Nottingham compares
+Pass rates and how Nottingham compares

-#Preparing specifically for Nottingham
+Preparing specifically for Nottingham

 Three things give a Nottingham learner the strongest edge.
 First, practise the NET tram crossings until lane positioning and give-way decisions are automatic.
 The Chilwell routes regularly cross or run alongside the tracks, and a serious fault here is a common cause of failure.
 Second, drive the A52 and the ring road at the time of day you have booked.
 The Brian Clough Way carries heavy commuter traffic and the lane discipline standards are strict.
 Third, log time on the multi-lane ring road roundabouts.
 The Toton Lane and Wollaton roundabouts are textbook examples that examiners use frequently.